 By far, the best price I’ve found is as follows:

-- This set will bind 8 cookbooks that are more than 175 pages each.
-NOTE: This set has enough of each color to do 6 cookbooks.
-The set will allow you to bind 8 cookbooks are if you are using a variety of colors for your discs.
+- This set will bind 6 cookbooks that are more than 175 pages each.
+NOTE: This set has enough of one color to bind 6 cookbooks.
+If you use a variety of colors, you are able to bind 8 cookbooks with this set.

 3. Half-Sheet Three-Ring Binder and Adjustable Punch

 The last option I have to share with you is to use a junior 3-ring binder that is 8.5″ X 5″.
 These binders are heavy-duty and come in black (without a view pocket) or white (with a view pocket).
 This option is the most durable, and your cookbook would likely last the longest, though it looks less professional, in my opinion.